atingupta2005/Azure-Developer/03-Develop Azure compute solutions/01-Azure Web App Service/README.md

         - Change the URL of API Web app in demo.html
         - API Consumer
       - Publish to Azure
-    - One publish is done:
+    - Once publish is done:
       - Take URL of Web App Consumer
       - Open Chrome\Developer Tools
       - Open the URL